neo4j/graph-data-science-client/doc/README.md

 The doc tests run per deployment target:

 * The plugin deployments (`test_plugin_community` / `test_plugin_enterprise` of `test_docs.rb`) run untabbed snippets and those in the `[.include-with-GDS-database-plugin]` tab; the enterprise deployment additionally runs the `enterprise`-tagged snippets.
-* The AGA deployment (`test_aga`) runs snippets in the `[.include-with-Aura-Graph-Analytics]` tab, snippets with the `session` attribute, and untabbed snippets in files that contain any of those.
+* The AGA deployment (`test_aga`) runs snippets in the `[.include-with-Aura-Graph-Analytics]` tab, snippets with the `session` attribute, and untabbed snippets, except those with the `plugin` attribute.

-Untabbed snippets are deployment-neutral and run in both targets.
+Untabbed snippets are deployment-neutral and run in both targets, unless they carry the `session` or `plugin` attribute, which restricts them to a single deployment.
 Snippets in the remaining tabs (AuraDS, and the session-type tabs of the Aura Graph Analytics page) are not tested; neither are the notebook-generated tutorials, which are covered by the notebook CI scripts instead.